 To better understand the implications of HIPAA legislation and identify critical compliance requirements for your business/client, our 2-days classroom HIPAA training program is very helpful.
-Our Training includes changes to the HIPAA regulations due to Health Information Technology for Economic and Clinical Health (HITECH) Act which is part of American Recovery and Reinvestment Act of 2009 (ARRA) and Omnibus rule published in 2013.
+Our Training includes changes to the HIPAA regulations due to the Health Information Technology for Economic and Clinical Health (HITECH) Act which is part of the American Recovery and Reinvestment Act of 2009 (ARRA) and Omnibus rule published in 2013.
 Our HIPAA Instructors/Consultants help organizations to better understand the steps to meet HIPAA audit requirements (checklists etc.) issued by the Department of Health and Human Services’ (DHHS) Office of e-Health Standards and Services.
 They will also help you to better understand HIPAA’s Administrative Simplification Act and HIPAA Security rules and regulations, and as well as how to create a framework for initiating and working towards a blueprint for HIPAA Privacy Compliance.

 Benefits of our HIPAA Privacy Classroom Training

 - Our HIPAA Instructors have many years of health-care organization experience, have practical experience in HIPAA compliance, and are Security experts (CISSP or equivalent).

 - Students receive templates and additional reference materials and proper guidance toward the next steps of compliance.

 - Instructor’s support also provided to the student in the form of additional instructions, via e-mail.

 - To make the first pass at the HIPAA training material, study material sent to the student as soon as the class is confirmed.

 - Small class size training allows more focus on a study to a student.